Discipline Priest Healing Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Your goal in dungeons is to abuse Void Summoner to push very low cooldown

 Flash Heal is a 1.5-second cast, single target Atonement applicator with a decent-sized single target heal tied to it.
-While this is the best option for single target Atonement applicator when a single target is injured and needs Atonement, the majority of your uses will come from
+While this is an option for single target Atonement applicator when a single target is injured and needs Atonement, the majority of your uses will come from

 Surge of Light procs.